VarunMH1998/Varun_Almabetter_Global_terrorism_Datasets/README.md

 # Table of Contents
 1. Suammary
+2. Problem Statement
-2. What is there in data
+3. What is there in data
-3. Data Cleaning
+4. Data Cleaning
-4. Data Visualization
+5. Data Visualization
-5. Yearwise attack
+6. Yearwise attack
-6. Yearwise Killings
+7. Yearwise Killings
-7. Yearwise casuality
+8. Yearwise casuality
-8. Comapring attack and casuality chart
+9. Comapring attack and casuality chart
-9. Region wise attack
+10. Region wise attack
-10. Region wise distribution of terrerist attack from 1970 to 2017
+11. Region wise distribution of terrerist attack from 1970 to 2017
-11. Yearwise attacks on Region
+12. Yearwise attacks on Region
-12. Region wise killings
+13. Region wise killings
-13. Treeorist group attack Region wise
+14. Treeorist group attack Region wise
-14. Terrorist Group
+15. Terrorist Group
-15. Killings by Terrorist group
+16. Killings by Terrorist group
-16. Country wise Data
+17. Country wise Data
-17. Types of Attacks
+18. Types of Attacks
-18. Observations.
+19. Observations.

 # Overview
 Understanding the complex landscape of global terrorism requires not only comprehensive data but also effective visualization techniques.
 This project combines the power of Python and data visualization libraries to provide a clear and engaging analysis of the GTD.
 Our visualizations offer valuable insights into attack types, trends over time, and more.